pemcg/manageiq-automation-howto-guide/chapter7/using_tags_from_automate.md

 ```

-This code snippet shows an example of where we need to work with or around dRuby.
+This code snippet shows an example of where we need to work with or around Distributed Ruby (dRuby), which is the client-server mechanism that links our Ruby automate method with the Automation Engine running in a CloudForms / ManageIQ Generic Worker.
 The loop:

 ```ruby
 these_objects.each do |this_object|